-If you haven’t; is the masked woman hiding her the reason you haven’t achieved your life’s goals?
+If you haven’t; is the masked woman hiding the reason you haven’t achieved your life’s goals?

 If this seems familiar, however, don’t sweat it.
 There’s still time to recover your Self and your dreams.

-Here are few things to look for to help you recognize her once she rises to the surface.
+Here are a few things to look for to help you recognize her once she surfaces.

 - (1) There’s no detailed description of your behavior or habits.
 You’re fluid and unpredictable because you’re not in the pursuit of external approval.

 - (2) Since no two moments are alike, not even you can determine how you will respond when the moment arises.
 Instead, you weigh each encounter and respond (not react) accordingly.

 - (3) There’s a box, a category and there’s you who doesn’t fit in either.

 - (4) You acquire and process information quickly because you have no need to save face or please anyone.
 This ability helps you move quickly on your mission.

 - (5) You don’t apologize for allowing others to take responsibility for their feelings and emotions – in fact, your lack of empathy serves as a catalyst to enable them to work through it which frees up time.

 - (6) Instead of over-thinking and contemplation that results in analysis paralysis, you have a bias for action.